readytensor/rt-tutorials-testing-ml-models/README.md

   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.
   - **`train.py`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./app/outputs/artifacts/`.
 It also saves a SHAP explainer object in the path `./app/outputs/artifacts/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
+- **`/tests`**: This directory contains all the tests for the project and associated resources and results.
+  - **`integration_tests.py`**: This directory contains all the integration tests for the project.
+We cover four main workflows: data preprocessing, training, prediction, and inference service.
+  - **`performance_tests.py`**: This directory contains performance tests for the training and batch prediction workflows in the script `test_train_predict.py`.
+It also contains performance tests for the inference service workflow in the script `test_inference_apis.py`.
+Helper functions are defined in the script `performance_test_helpers.py`.
+Fixtures and other setup are contained in the script `conftest.py`.
+  - **`test_resources.py`**: This folder contains various resources needed in the tests, such as trained model artifacts (including the preprocessing pipeline, target encoder, explainer, etc.).
+These resources are used in integration tests and performance tests.
+  - **`test_results.py`**: This folder contains the results for the performance tests.
+These are persisted to disk for later analysis.
-- **`/tests`**: This directory contains all the tests for the project.
-It mirrors the `src` directory structure for consistency.
-There is also a `test_resources` folder inside `/tests` which can contain any resources needed for the tests (e.g. sample data files).
+  - **`unit_tests.py`**: This folder contains all the unit tests for the project.
+It is further divided into subdirectories mirroring the structure of the `src` folder.
+Each subdirectory contains unit tests for the corresponding script in the `src` folder.
-- **`/tmp`**: This directory is used for storing temporary files which are not necessary to commit to the repository.
+- **`/tmp`**: This directory is used for storing temporary files which are not to be committed to the repository.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.
 - **`LICENSE`**: This file contains the license for the project.
+- **`pytest.ini`**: This file contains the configuration for pytest, including the markers used for tests.
 - **`README.md`**: This file contains the documentation for the project, explaining how to set it up and use it.
-- **`requirements.txt`**: This file lists the dependencies for the project, making it easier to install all necessary packages.
+- **`requirements.txt`**: This file lists the dependencies for the project, particularly to run the scripts in the `src` folder.
+- **`requirements-test.txt`**: This file lists the testing dependencies for the project.
+These are needed to run the tests in the `tests` folder.

 ## Usage

+To run the project:

 - Create your virtual environment and install dependencies listed in `requirements.txt`.
 - Place the following 3 input files in the sub-directories in `./app/inputs/`: